chigozie-i/Stored-Procedure/README.md

 Stored procedures provide a structured and efficient way to manage database logic, promote code reusability, optimize performance, and enhance security and transaction management in database applications.

-1. **Code Reusability**: You write the code once and reuse it whenever needed.
-2. **Performance**: Stored procedures are precompiled, which can improve performance as the SQL statements don't need to be parsed and compiled every time they're executed.
-3. **Security**: Stored procedures can control access to data, providing a layer of security.

 1. **Modularity**: Stored procedures allow you to break down complex tasks into smaller, more manageable units.
 This makes it easier to maintain and update your database codebase.

 2. **Code Reusability**: By storing SQL code in procedures, you can reuse it across multiple applications and queries without having to rewrite it each time.
 This promotes consistency and reduces the chance of errors.